 The College of Saint Benedict in St. Joseph, Minnesota, will receive a $30,000 grant to support a project with the dance company Abraham in Motion and performance troupe Spirit of Uganda for activities in partnership with the Boys and Girls Club of Central Minnesota and the local school district.

 In Pasadena, California, the Armory Center for the Arts will receive a $35,000 grant to support the exhibition Water, CA. Artist collectives and individual artists will exhibit works, stage performances, and convene events to broaden the public's understanding of California’s water use history and the changing role of contemporary art practice in society.

-Please see the complete listing of projects recommended for Art Works grant support.
+Please use Recent Grant Search to see the complete listing of projects recommended for Art Works grant support.

-Please see the complete listing of writers recommended for Creative Writing fellowships.
+Please use Recent Grant Search to see the complete listing of writers recommended for Creative Writing fellowships.